billphan/todolist/README.md

 - There should be a "Display Todos" button and "Toggle All" button in the app.
 - Clicking "Display Todos" should run todoList.displayTodos.
 - Clicking "Toggle All" should run todoList.toggleAll.

+## Version 8.0 Requirements
+- It should have working controls for .addTodo
+- It should have working controls for .changeTodo
+- It should have working controls for .delete Todo
+- It should have working controls for .toggleCompleted